Machine Learning Mutation-Acyclicity of Quivers: Introduction

 In the construction of quiver data for analysis, we prove a new Theorem, Theorem \ref{ca_theorem}, via computer-assisted means; classifying all rank 4 quivers with edge weight at most 2 according to the mutation-acyclicity property.
-The results of our following ML experiments clearly show that ML architectures can be used to efficiently detect mutation-acyclicity.
+The results of our following ML experiments clearly show that ML architectures can be used to detect mutation-acyclicity efficiently.
 We achieve high accuracy in distinguishing mutation-acyclic quivers from non-mutation-acyclic ones using both NNs and SVMs.
-The SVMs provide directly interpretable equations in the form of mutation invariants alike the Markov constant for rank 3 quivers.
-These trained equations should provide theoretical insight into the true structure of high-rank mutation-acyclicity invariants, where we leave full analysis and design of the invariant to future work.
+In fact, it was these first promising ML results that motivated the authors to perform the work required to prove the new Theorem.
+The SVMs provide directly interpretable equations (viewed as separating hypersurfaces) much like the Markov constant for rank 3 quivers \cite{BBH2011Cluster}.
+These trained equations should provide theoretical insight into the underlying structure of high-rank mutation-acyclicity invariants, where we leave full analysis and design of the invariant to future work.

-For the ML experiments of this paper, quiver data was generated using the \texttt{sagemath} \cite{sage} package \cite{musiker2011compendium}, and graph analysis was conducted using \texttt{networkx} \cite{Hagberg2008ExploringNS} and \texttt{graph-tool} \cite{peixoto_graph-tool_2014}.
+For the ML experiments of this paper, quiver data was generated using the \texttt{SageMath} \cite{sage} package \cite{musiker2011compendium}, and graph analysis was conducted using \texttt{networkx} \cite{Hagberg2008ExploringNS} and \texttt{graph-tool} \cite{peixoto_graph-tool_2014}.
 The subsequent machine learning tasks were performed in \texttt{python}, utilizing the \texttt{scikit-learn} \cite{sklearn} and \texttt{tensorflow} \cite{tensorflow2015whitepaper} packages.
-Scripts were adapted from previous works \cite{Dechant:2022ccf,Cheung:2022itk}, with high-performance computing resources \cite{apocrita}.
+Scripts were adapted from previous works \cite{Cheung:2022itk, Dechant:2022ccf}, with high-performance computing resources \cite{apocrita}.
 All scripts and data are made available on this work’s respective \href{https://github.com/KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS.git}{\texttt{GitHub}}\footnote{\href{https://github.com/KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS.git}{\texttt{https://github.com/KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS.git}}}.

 After this introduction, §\ref{sec:bg} covers background material.
 In §\ref{subsec:ca}, quiver mutation and cluster algebras are defined, and some results on mutation-acyclicity are presented, including our new result (Theorem \ref{ca_theorem}).
 In §\ref{subsec:ml}, the ML methods and tools that are adopted in this paper are reviewed, including NNs, SVMs, and PCA. §\ref{sec:data} explains how we generate our datasets from quiver mutations.
 The next section, §\ref{sec:ml}, contains the results of our ML investigations. §\ref{sec:nn} summarises what we obtain from NNs. §\ref{sec:sv} highlights separating hyperplanes coming from SVMs.
 In the final section, §\ref{sec:conc}, we make concluding remarks.